 This is the first Huawei phone with Kirin 710 octa-core chipset.
 After more than a week of usage, it’s quite clear that the Kirin 710 is a significant improvement over Kirin 659.
 In terms of processing power and smoothness, it still can’t quite match up to the experience we have had on phones with Snapdragon 660 or more powerful Qualcomm chipsets.

-Upcoming GPU Turbo update could further improve performance for select games that support it.
+Upcoming GPU Turbo update could further improve performance for select games that support it (PUBG does).
 For hardcore gamers, there is Huawei’s Honor Play that supports better Kirin 970 chipset at a comparatively lower price, but then, it isn’t nearly as good looking as the Nova 3i.
+Xiaomi’s Poco F1 also rewrites the rules by offering Snapdragon 845 for under 20K and should naturally be the first choice for hardcore gamers.

 As for the software, the EMUI 8.2 running on the handset is a heavily customized skin and you’d barely notice the Android 8.1 Oreo underneath it.
 Huawei’s approach has been to add every possible feature in the book and that can make the interface a bit overwhelming if you aren’t tech savvy.
 At the same time, the UI can be quite engaging for people who like to fiddle with all aspects of their phones.